 For showtimes, click here.

-Before It’s a Wonderful Life, James Stewart and Claudette Colbert starred in the screwball comedy It’s a Wonderful World.
+Before James Stewart discovered that it's a wonderful life, he teamed with Claudette Colbert in the screwball comedy It’s a Wonderful World.

 1. There was a different female lead originally.

-Myrna Loy was the first one cast as the lead.
-However, she pulled from the project so that Another Thin Man could be made.
-Claudette Colbert stepped in afterwards.
-Interestingly, Loy and James Stewart had actually worked together in a Thin Man movie when he appeared in After the Thin Man, just a year earlier (which was also directed by W.S.
+Myrna Loy was originally cast as the female lead.
+However, she pulled out of the project to make Another Thin Man instead.
+Interestingly, Loy and James Stewart had actually worked together in a Thin Man movie a year earlier when he appeared in After the Thin Man (which was also directed by W.S.
 Van Dyke).

 2. It’s the only Colbert-Stewart pairing.

-This film was the first and last time Claudette Colbert and James Stewart worked together, despite their on-screen chemistry.
+This film was the first and only time Claudette Colbert and James Stewart worked together, despite their on-screen chemistry.
 Colbert, of course, got first billing as she was the bigger star, especially after her Oscar win for It Happened One Night.
-Stewart was far behind though.
+Stewart wasn't far behind though.
 His big break, Mr. Smith Goes to Washington, was his next project.

 3. It was written by Ben Hecht.

-Hecht was known for his writing ability, especially helping struggling scripts.
-In his career, he co-wrote The Front Page (later adapted into His Girl Friday) and wrote Alfred Hitchcock’s Spell Bound, and Notorious.
-He also wrote screwball comedies Nothing Sacred and Twentieth Century, both which starred Carole Lombard.
+Hecht was known for his sharp writing, especially his ability to punch up struggling scripts.
+In his career, he co-wrote The Front Page (later adapted into His Girl Friday) and wrote Alfred Hitchcock’s Spell Bound and Notorious.
+He also wrote the screwball comedies Nothing Sacred and Twentieth Century, both of which starred Carole Lombard.
 Interestingly, he gave a nod to Twentieth Century in It’s a Wonderful World by naming a character Mildred Plotka – the real name of Lombard’s character.